Action of August 1702

-Benbow's resolution to pursue the French, in what proved to be his last fight, proved irresistible to the public imagination.
+Benbow lost a leg during the engagement and died of illness roughly two months later.
+Two of the English captains, Richard Kirkby and Cooper Wade, were convicted of cowardice and shot.
+Benbow's resolution to pursue the French, in what proved to be his last fight, proved irresistible to the English public imagination.
 The events of the fight inspired a number of ballads, usually entitled Admiral Benbow or Brave Benbow, which were still favourites among British sailors more than a century later.

-Prelude
+Background

-Upon the outbreak of the War of the Spanish Succession, Benbow was sent to the West Indies with a small squadron, with the intention of keeping the Spanish possessions there out of the hands of the French.
-Du Casse was dispatched to Cartagena with a squadron to compel its allegiance to Philip V. Benbow set out to intercept them.
+Following the outbreak of the War of the Spanish Succession in 1701, English Vice-admiral John Benbow was sent to the West Indies with a small squadron with orders to prevent French forces from capturing the Spanish colonies there.
+Concurrently, French Admiral Jean-Baptiste du Casse was dispatched to Cartagena with a squadron to force it to swear allegiance to Philip V. Upon receiving word of du Casse's squadron entering the region, Benbow set out to intercept them.